starboy-07/starboy-07/README.md

 - I'm currently pursuing my B.Tech from CSE branch maintaining a CGPA of 8.36/10.

 ## Interests
-- My interests lies in the domain of Data Science and Machine Learning.
+- My interests lies in the domain of Data Science, Machine Learning and its application in Business Analysis.

 ## Hobbies
 - Reading books 📖